zerotier/ZeroTierOne/service/README.md

  * Methods: GET, POST, DELETE
  * Returns: { object }

 To join a network, POST to it.
-POST data is optional and may be omitted.
+Since networks have no mandatory writable parameters, POST data is optional and may be omitted.
 Example: POST to /network/8056c2e21c000001 to join the public "Earth" network.
 To leave a network, DELETE it e.g. DELETE /network/8056c2e21c000001.

 Most network settings are not writable, as they are defined by the network controller.